methodicalcloud/methodicalcloud-site/content/blog/what-im-not-automating-yet.md

 tags: [automation, systems, strategy, intentionality]
 author: "Larry Smith Jr."
 authorRole: "Founder, Methodical Cloud"
-description: Everyone talks about what they’re automating.
-Here’s a look at what I’m deliberately not automating—and why that matters more than you think.
+description: "Everyone talks about what they’re automating.
+Here’s a look at what I’m deliberately not automating—and why that matters more than you think."
-slug: what-im-not-automating-yet
+slug: "what-im-not-automating-yet"
 revision: "1.0"
 purpose: "Explain the rationale behind deliberately delaying automation in specific contexts"
 ---